argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 ## Migrating from argocd-cm plugins

-Installing plugins by modifying the argocd-cm ConfigMap is deprecated as of v2.4 and has been completely removed starting in v2.8.
+Installing plugins by modifying the argocd-cm ConfigMap is deprecated as of v2.4.
+Support will be completely removed in a future release.

-CMP plugins work by adding a sidecar to `argocd-repo-server` along with a configuration in that sidecar located at `/home/argocd/cmp-server/config/plugin.yaml`.
-A argocd-cm plugin can be easily converted with the following steps.
+The following will show how to convert an argocd-cm plugin to a sidecar plugin.

 ### Convert the ConfigMap entry into a config file